Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

-* actually check array size matches
-* hoist out variableDeclaration with type as arg :)
-* rework comparison
-* redo array, at least parsing
 * fix scoping issues :)
   * for(int i = 0)

+* hoist out comparison thing to function?
 * have the Temp makes sense
 * look at
   * scoping things